 Talent discovered via Yvette’s community casting includes: Wayne Hapi who played Ariki in The Dark Horse, opposite Cliff Curtis and James Rolleston, earning a Best Supporting Actor nomination at the 2014 MOA awards.
 She was also responsible for the casting of The Eastern Knights (the children in The Dark horse) from various Kura across Tāmaki Makaurau.
 The three lead children in multi-award winning short film Lambs were all cast exculsively from schools in Porirua and Wainuiomata.
 And after a successful viral campaign, 2000+ applications and over 330 auditions nationwide, Gloria Popata from South Auckland earned her role as the lead actress in Jackie Van Beek’s Feature The Inland Road -in which Yvette also cast Logie winner Chelsie Preston Crayford and Scotland’s 2015 BAFTA winner David Elliot.

-Early 2020 saw the release of two more Features for Yr Casting; Action-comedy The Legend of Baron Toa which was well received among enthusiastic Pacific audiences and Guns Akimbo starring Daniel Radcliffe that unfortunately released within days of Covid-19 lockdowns and is deserving of a much bigger action loving audience – So if you’re an action fan and the trailer below perks your interest you can purchase/rent it on VOD platforms like iTunes, Prime Video and Google Play
+Early 2020 saw the release of two more Features for Yr Casting; Action-comedy The Legend of Baron Toa which was well received among enthusiastic Pacific audiences and Guns Akimbo starring Daniel Radcliffe that unfortunately released within days of Covid-19 lockdowns and is deserving of a much bigger action loving audience.

-The NZ Gang drama Savage is in NZ and Australian cinemas now.
+The NZ Gang drama Savage is available on NEON now.
 It is Sam Kelly’s debut feature, starring Jake Ryan, John Tui, Lotima Pome’e and Olly Presling, as well as an array of memorable non-actors in supporting roles from extensive community casting (2000+ auditons) nationwide.

-Yvette has just completed casting of a New Zealand-Australian co-op film Nude Tuesday, Directed by Armagan Ballantyne and starring some fantastic wellknown actors, comedians and fresh faces too!
-A hilarious, absurd comedy to be shot primarily in the picturesque Queenstown-Lakes District of the Otago region and engaging with the local community during the casting process too.
+Yvette completed casting of a New Zealand-Australian co-op film Nude Tuesday, Directed by Armagan Ballantyne and starring some fantastic wellknown actors, comedians and fresh faces too!
+A hilarious, absurd comedy which shot primarily in the picturesque Queenstown-Lakes District of the Otago region and engaging with the local community during the casting process too.

-Currently Yvette is casting for TVNZ television series The Panthers, based on true events – which again is a mixture of auditioning both professional represented talent and keen non-actors from the community.
+Yvette has completed casting for upcoming TVNZ television series The Panthers, based on true events – which again is a mixture of auditioning both professional represented talent and keen non-actors from the community.

 With a passion for championing emerging, unknown and established actors alike, Yvette is fully committed to finding the right talent for any given casting brief.
 She is able to offer a casting plan for any size budget, and the energy to search up and down the country beyond the obvious routes.